 The creators and producers of the 1996 movie Scream hold all copyrights to this project’s content (save sound effects).
 This is a fan production that promotes the film and the media in question.
 It will never be monetized in any way.
-If the copyright holders have any issue with this content, I’ll be happy to remove it upon request.
+If the copyright holders have any issue with this content, please let me know.

 Scream in paradise